Celtic68/grbUniformOrdering/WeeklyReflection.md

 to test that relationship.

 After discussion with Paula, I need to rework the one to one since user name has to be on both tables.
 I was able to get this done and tested on 10/3.
+There was some feedback from Paula with an issue created for it - I need to make sure that when a delete of a user happens, the role is deleted as well.
+Also, I can change the Generic Dao when doing a getPropertyEqual to accept an object so that a string or number can be passed.
+These changes were implemented on 10/3.